ansrivas/keras-rest-server/README.md

-# Keras-rest-server: A simple rest implementation for loading and serving keras models
+## Keras-rest-server: A simple rest implementation for loading and serving keras models
 ------------------
+## About:
+This repository contains a very simple server implemented in flask which loads a a simple neural network model trained using Keras from its saved-weights and model.

+In this example a very simple case of XOR is considered.
 ## Getting started:

 ### Clone this repository